josmaf/bx-tensorflow-demo/doc/tutorial.md

 Build image:

-> docker build -f ./Dockerfile -t josemfer/batchx-tensorflow-gpu-demo:latest .
+> docker build -f ./Dockerfile -t <docker_registry_username>/batchx-tensorflow-gpu-demo:latest .

+Please note: you must change <docker_registry_username> by your Docker registry user name.

 Push to your Docker registry:

-> docker push josemfer/batchx-tensorflow-gpu-demo:latest
+> docker push <docker_registry_username>/batchx-tensorflow-gpu-demo:latest

-Please note: we're using a public registry, but a private one could also be used instead.
+Note: we're using a public registry, but a private one could be used instead.

-# 2. Import to BatchX all you need: Docker image & data
+# 2. Import to BatchX all you need: Docker image & Data

 Import image:

-> bx import josemfer/batchx-tensorflow-gpu-demo:latest
+> bx import <docker_registry_username>/batchx-tensorflow-gpu-demo:latest

 See your imported image:

 > bx images

-There should be an image named: tutorial/tensorflow-gpu-demo:0.0.1
+There should be an image named: tutorial/tensorflow-gpu-demo:1.0.0

 Download data: